Han-Sim/blog.hansim.dev/src/pages/posts/0015-JS-variables.md

 # `let`

-When we use `let` other than `cosnst`, it means this variable will be reassigned within its `block scope`.
+When we use `let` other than `const`, it means this variable will be reassigned within its `block scope`.

 One of the most common example would be a counter in a loop